BenoitBouillard/route-tiles/README.md

 On the map, you can select tiles to visit, just by clicking on it.
 Same to unselect a tile.

-**Be carefull**: Don't add to much tiles.
+**Be careful**: Don't add to much tiles.
 The time of computation increase exponentially !

 #### Download route